veridit/sql_saga/CONTRIBUTING.md

-# Contributing to pg_saga
+# Contributing to sql_saga

 First and foremost, thank you!
-We appreciate that you want to contribute to `pg_saga`, and we value your input.
+We appreciate that you want to contribute to `sql_saga`, and we value your input.
 Here are a few guidelines to help you get started.

 ## Getting Started

-- **Forking and Cloning**: Start by forking the `pg_saga` repository and then clone it to your local machine.
+- **Forking and Cloning**: Start by forking the `sql_saga` repository and then clone it to your local machine.
 This will give you a sandboxed environment to make and test your changes.

 - **Create a Branch**: Always create a new branch from `main` (or the current default branch) for your changes.
 This keeps the history clean and your changes isolated.